 - preparing all of the information you need for your call before calling TIS National

 - being patient and waiting for the interpreter to finish interpreting before speaking again

 - using short sentences

 - avoiding using slang or jargon that the may be difficult to translate

 - not asking the interpreter for advice or to advocate for you

 - notifying the interpreter, organisation or TIS National immediately if you are having diff iculty understanding the interpreter.

-To provide feedback about a TIS National service, interpreter or operator please call TIS National on 131 450.
+To provide feedback about a TIS National service, interpreter or operator please call our feedback unit on 133 177.
 When you are connected with an interpreter, tell the operator you would like to provide feedback to TIS National.
 Your feedback will be recorded and referred to the relevant team in TIS National for consideration.

 The Australian Government has developed a Family Safety Pack with information on Australia’s laws regarding domestic and family violence, sexual assault and forced marriage, and a woman’s right to be safe.
 The pack includes four factsheets and a storyboard, translated into 46 languages.
 The Family Safety Pack is available on the Department of Social Services website.

 Complementing the Family Safety Pack are the Interpreting in domestic violence situations and Interpreters and family safety fact sheets aimed at raising awareness of the role and responsibility of interpreters in domestic violence situations.